 - Check the exception — Aside from the conditions for the qualifications, you may still be able to get rid of the capital gains tax if you qualify for a specific exception, such as selling the property due to work, health, and other circumstances.

 - Take note of all the home improvements you’ve made over the years — Home improvements such as remodels, landscaping, new driveways, fences, and many more can reduce your capital gains tax.
 Be sure to keep the receipts of any home upgrades you’ve made on the property (along with the associated costs) to take advantage of the deduction.

-However, while this article and further online reading can help you get a better understanding of what you should expect, it’s always best to work with a professional that can help you navigate the complicated, often confusing tax roadmap ahead of you — and save you more of your hard-earned money, not to mention tons of headache along the way.
+It’s also important to note that, while this article and further online reading can help you get a better understanding of what you should expect in terms of taxes when selling a house, it’s always best to work with a professional that can help you navigate the complicated, often confusing tax roadmap ahead of you — and save you more of your hard-earned money, not to mention tons of headache along the way.

 More tips for homeowners

 Great Ways to Increase the Value of Your Home: the 3 Areas with the Biggest ROI

 5 Types Of Home Improvement Permits You Should Know About

 What Is the Average Cost of a Kitchen Remodel?